janschill/cern-solid-code-investigation/report/review-solid-spec.md

 <!-- To extend on the previous mentioned necessity of `acl:Control` on the root container, TODO: more here *[Interesting comment](https://github.com/solid/specification/issues/197#issuecomment-699937520).*\ -->

 A WebID is an HTTP URI that denotes an agent on the Web.
-It is used as the primary agent identifiction in the Solid Ecosystem.
+It is used as the primary agent identification in the Solid Ecosystem.

 <!-- WebID distinguishes between WebID URL and WebID Profile URI.
 The URI with a fragment identifier is the WebID and acts as the identifier for an agent.
 The Profile Document – describing the agent – can be reached by leaving out the fragment identifier.